Require a new legal nonlicensed (LNL) provider to register with your CCAP agency. See Chapter 11.12 (Provider Registration).

 · Includes an assurance that the participant will provide an immunization record for each child to the LNL family child care provider within 90 days of the date that care begins, and will update the information as necessary.

-Require the provider to complete and sign a CCAP Legal Nonlicensed Provider Registration and Acknowledgement DHS-5192-ENG (PDF) form.
+Require the provider to complete and sign a CCAP Legal Nonlicensed Provider Registration and Acknowledgement DHS-5192-ENG (PDF) (this form will be available soon).
 See Chapter 11.12 (Provider Registration).

 Providers must also receive: